ZupIT/horusec/README.md

 ## **Roadmap**
 We have a project [**roadmap**](ROADMAP.md), you can come contribute with us!

-Horus also have other repositories, check out some of our other projects:
+Horusec also have other repositories, check out some of our other projects:

 - [**Horusec Platform**](https://github.com/ZupIT/horusec-platform)
 - [**Horusec DevKit**](https://github.com/ZupIT/horusec-devkit)